grocy/grocy-docker/README.md

 #### Production Mode

-To run the container in production mode, set `GROCY_MODE=production` in your environment and bring up the application:
+To run the container in production mode, override the `GROCY_MODE` environment variable at application run-time:

 ```sh
 GROCY_MODE=production docker-compose up